 Some of the EU biodiversity indicators provide specific measurements and trends on genetic, species and ecosystem/landscape diversity, but many have a more indirect link to biodiversity.
-Very few were established specifically to assess biodiversity.
-The status indicators on species only cover birds and butterflies, recently expanded with bats (Van der Meij et al., 2014), since these are the only taxa/species groups for which harmonized European monitoring data are available (EEA, 2012).
+Very few have been established specifically to assess biodiversity.
+The status indicators on species only cover birds, bats and butterflies, since these are the only taxa/species groups for which harmonized European monitoring data are available (EEA, 2012).